ckipp01/dots/README.md

 I use a combination of Mac (for work) and Linux (for personal), and I used [GNU Stow](https://www.gnu.org/software/stow/) for managing everything.
-If you've never used Stow before, it's a life-saver for managing dots.
-The general idea is that if my structure in each profile mimics the structure of my actual machine, I can simply `stow vim` for example, to link all of my vim related files in the vim directory to their related places on my machine.
+If you've never used Stow before, it's a life-saver for managing dot files.
+The general idea is that if my structure in each profile mimics the structure of my actual machine, I can simply `stow nvim` for example, to link all of my nvim related files in the nvim directory to their related places on my machine.